-Important research findings often have limited effect because they are too complex and jargon-riddled to cut through today’s information clutter.
-Translating complex findings into understandable information patients, clinicians, and other healthcare stakeholders can use is a core AIR skill.
+Important research findings often have limited real-world impact because they are too complex and inaccessible to bridge the gap from research to practice.
+Translating complex findings into understandable information patients, clinicians, and other healthcare stakeholders can use to inform healthcare decisions is a core AIR skill.

 AIR manages the Translation Center for the Patient-Centered Outcomes Research Institute (PCORI) and prepares clear, comprehensible summaries of research findings to aid patient and clinician decisions.